graphery/grapper-doc/src/guide/in-depth/data/external.md

 # Load external data

-In production environments or when accessing remote servers, the `<script type="data">` with the `src` attribute makes it very easy to indicate the source of the data.
-By utilizing these attributes, you can seamlessly incorporate external data into their visualization.
+In production environments or when accessing remote servers, the `<script type="data">` with the `src` attribute makes it straightforward to indicate the source of the data.
+By using these attributes, you can seamlessly incorporate external data into their visualization.

 <ClientOnly>